hpc4you/hpc4you.github.io/index.md

 Please type the root password, then press the Enter key.

-For the rest of the questions, just press the Enter key.

 Nothing to do but wait ...

 Copy and paste the green line, then press the Enter key, and wait ...